-Veterans' Services
+• Veterans' Services

-Since the formation of the Central Massachusetts Veterans' District in FY2014 with the Towns of Grafton, Shrewsbury and Westborough, Northborough's share of the District budget has remained stable at 16% (\$17,948) of the overall administrative expenses in FY2019.
-However, ordinary benefits for qualifying veterans and their families increased from \$39,760 to \$57,000 in FY2018 based upon projected needs, and will remain at that level in FY2019.
-Although any approved benefits paid to Northborough veterans will eventually be subject to a 75% reimbursement from the Commonwealth's Department of Veterans' Services, it is still the responsibility of the Town to budget adequate benefits on the front end to cover those expenses, pending reimbursement.
-Overall, the FY2019 Veterans' Services budget is increasing just 1%.
+Since the formation of the Central Massachusetts Veterans' District in FY2014 with the Towns of Grafton, Shrewsbury and Westborough, Northborough's share of the District budget has remained stable at 16% (\$19,208) of the overall administrative expenses in FY2020.
+However, ordinary benefits for qualifying veterans and their families increased from \$39,760 to \$57,000 in FY2018 based upon projected needs and will remain at that level in FY2020.
+Although any approved benefits paid to Northborough veterans will eventually be subject to a 75% reimbursement from the Commonwealth's Department of Veterans' Services as part of the Town's state aid revenue, the Town is required to budget for the benefit payments in full in advance of the reimbursement.
+Overall, the FY2020 Veterans' Services budget is increasing by 1.59%.